For the Birds Radio Program: Exotic Birds

 But, like rats, starlings are a serious problem.
 They nest in tree cavities and on buildings, where their droppings cause an unsightly and unsanitary mess.
 People have tried getting rid of them with Roman candles, chemicals, recordings of their distress calls, and even bombs, but the starlings continue to increase.
 And they aren’t only successful in urban areas–in the wild they take over woodpecker holes, and have been recorded many times killing the woodpeckers, flycatchers, and other songbirds that occupied the cavities first.
 Starlings are the primary cause of the decimation of several native American birds that simply can’t compete with such an aggressive bird.

 House Sparrows, on the other hand, are more innocuous– they’re more like house mice.
-They’re so tied into the urban and agricultural habitats that they probably haven’t had much impact on native bird populations, but they’re definitely an economic problem to farmers, because they live almost entirely on grain, grain products, and fast food french fries.
+They’re so tied into the urban and agricultural habitats that they probably haven’t had much impact on native bird populations, but they’re definitely an economic problem to farmers, because they live almost entirely on grain and grain products.

 Other exotic birds that have been brought to America include Ring-necked Pheasants from China, budgies and cockatiels from Australia, which now breed in south Florida, and European Skylarks, which are established in Vancouver, British Columbia.

 America isn’t the only country that imports foreign birds.
 British game keepers and bird lovers have attempted to introduce over a hundred species to England in the past hundred years, but only two American species have become established there–the Canada Goose and the Ruddy Duck.
-Apparently our birds are as American as apple pie.
+Most American birds are homebodies, and unlike starlings and sparrows, aren’t at all interested in colonizing foreign lands.

 (Recording of a House Sparrow) This is Laura Erickson, and this program has been “For the Birds.”